 HEALTH CARE ACCESS:

-Las Cureñas has access to a health center 5km away, in the neighboring community of Las Lomas.
-Community members also will go to the health center in San Rafael.
-Each of these neighboring health centers requires a one hour walk.
-To take a bus, requires a 20 minute walk and a bus ride for 30 minutes that costs 30 cordobas (approximately $1USD) roundtrip.
+Las Cureñas has access to a health centre 5km away, in the neighbouring community of Las Lomas.
+Community members also will go to the health centre in San Rafael.
+Each of these neighbouring health centres requires a one-hour walk.
+To take a bus requires a 20-minute walk and a bus ride for 30 minutes that costs 30 cordobas (approximately $1USD) roundtrip.
 This cost is sometimes difficult for families living below the poverty line.
-Additionally, it is important to note that medications, supplies, and materials are often not available in these health centers and are dependent on government funding.
+Additionally, it is important to note that medications, supplies, and materials are often not available in these health centres and are dependent on government funding.
 There is no access to private pharmacies.
 Additionally, as noted above, access to trained medical professionals is limited.

 During their initial communications with Global Brigades, the top illnesses in children that Las Cureñas expressed were diarrheal diseases, and respiratory infections.
 For adults, common illnesses are chronic diseases such as diabetes and hypertension, as well as arthritis.
-In a sample point study, its was found that 7% had diarrhea in the past 3 months.
-13% had stomach ache, 35% cough, 37% fever, and 7% skin infections.
+In a sample point study, it was found that 7% had diarrhoea in the past 3 months.
+13% had stomach aches, 35% had a cough, 37% had a fever, and 7% had skin infections.

 Without access to trained healthcare professionals and medications, chronic diseases can go unmanaged, leading to further health problems.
 Acute illnesses can also be severe and affect the quality of life.

 *These statistics represent brigades in the community of Tomatoya, where community members from Las Cureñas attend Medical Brigades.